Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model: Introduction

 \section{Introduction}

-Not only the existence of non-baryonic dark matter (DM) but also non-vanishing neutrino masses are major open questions in particle physics and cosmology.
-Those are also hints and evidences for new physics beyond the Standard Model (SM).
+Not only the existence of nonbaryonic dark matter (DM) but also nonvanishing neutrino masses are major open questions in particle physics and cosmology.
+Those are also hints and evidence for new physics beyond the Standard Model (SM).
 One of the simple extensions of the SM to explain those two problems is to introduce right-handed (RH) neutrinos, which are singlets under the SM gauge group.
 With Majorana masses of RH neutrinos, the tiny neutrino masses can be naturally generated through the seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,GellMann:1980vs,Mohapatra:1979ia}.
-The resultant heavier mass eigenstates compared with the active neutrinos responsible for neutrino oscillations are called sterile neutrinos.
+The resultant heavier-mass eigenstates compared with the active neutrinos responsible for neutrino oscillations are called sterile neutrinos.
 They slightly mix with the left-handed (LH) components via the active-sterile mixings.
 The lightest of them is a good candidate for (warm) DM~\cite{Dolgov:2000ew} if the lifetime is long enough~\cite{Drewes:2016upu,Boyarsky:2018tvu}.
 The $\nu$MSM~\cite{Asaka:2005an,Asaka:2005pn} is known as an extension with three RH neutrinos including such a sterile neutrino dark matter.

 Three generations of RH neutrinos can be theoretically verified, once the SM is extended by introducing an extra $U(1)$ gauge symmetry under which RH neutrinos are charged.
 Since RH neutrinos are chiral, their charges and generations are determined by gauge anomaly cancellation.
 A well-studied example is gauged $U(1)_{B-L}$ symmetry~\cite{Davidson:1978pm,Mohapatra:1980qe,Marshak:1979fm}.